websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/creating-and-managing-experiences.md

 > Some Experiences functionality is available in Liferay 7.4+, 7.3 Fix Pack 1+, and 7.2 Fix Pack 11+ only.

 You can customize your Content Page to different groups of users using *Experiences*.
-To learn about Liferay DXP Experiences and understand how Experiences work, see [Content Page Personalization](./content-page-personalization.md).
+To learn about Liferay DXP Experiences, see [Content Page Personalization](./content-page-personalization.md).

 ## Creating a New Content Page Experience